aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/presentation-theme/_index.md

 {{% /alert %}}

-This Java code shows you how to set the background for a presentation:
+This PHP code shows you how to set the background for a presentation:

 ```php
   $pres->getMasters()->get_Item(0)->getBackground()->setStyleIndex(2);